apache/incubator-ponymail-site/source/markdown/index.md

-Apache Pony Mail (Incubating) is a web-based mail archive browser built to scale to millions of archived messages with hundreds of requests per second.
+Apache Pony Mail is a web-based mail archive browser built to scale to millions of archived messages with hundreds of requests per second.
 It allows you to browse, search, and interact with mailing lists including creating replies to mailing list threads.